Abu Dhabi Grand Prix

 The inaugural race was Formula One's first day–night race, starting at 17:00 local time.
 Floodlights used to illuminate the circuit were switched on from the start of the event to ensure a seamless transition from daylight to darkness.
 Subsequent Abu Dhabi Grands Prix have also been day–night races.

 History

 2007–2013: Origins and Early Grands Prix in V8 era

-Formula 1 first came to Abu Dhabi in 2007 in the guise of the first Formula One Festival.
+Formula 1 first came to Abu Dhabi in 2007 in the form of the first Formula One Festival.
 Announced in January 2007, the event which took place on 3 February 2007 was free, and the largest gathering of current Formula One cars and drivers outside of a Grand Prix.
 At the festival it was announced that Abu Dhabi had won the rights to host a Grand Prix from 2009 until 2016.
 Later that year, Etihad Airways negotiated a three-year deal for them to become sponsors of the Grand Prix.